amonks/where-at/README.md

 ## Sharing

-When you're done, you can click "Save" at the bottom right to share your map.
+When you're done, you can click "Save" at the bottom to share your map.
 Your map will be given a unique URL, which you can send to anyone you'd like.

 ## Collaborating